ryanrudolfoba/SteamOS-microSD/README.md

     sudo umount /dev/mmcblk0p1
     ```

-2. Delete all the partitions on the microSD card and created a new one.
+2. Delete all the partitions on the microSD and created a new one.

     ```bash
     sudo fdisk /dev/mmcblk0